Infineon/cy-mbedtls-acceleration/README.md

 - Asn1

 ### cy-mbedtls-acceleration
-This repo is implemented as an extension of mbedTLS to add CAT1A MCUs hardware acceleration for the basic crypto algorithms.
+This repo is implemented as an extension of mbedTLS to add CAT1A, CAT1B and CAT1C MCUs hardware acceleration for the basic crypto algorithms.
 It requires these other products:

 - [mtb-pdl-cat1][mtb-pdl-cat1] - PDL driver library